 7. Brouwersgracht

-The Brouwersgracht is also one of the best canals in Amsterdam because it is so picturesque and a beautiful place to be.
-Biking across this part of Amsterdam is the best way to explore the place if you don’t feel like a canal tour.
+The Brouwersgracht is also one of the best canals in Amsterdam because it is so picturesque and beautiful.
+If you don’t feel like a canal tour, biking across this part of Amsterdam is the best way to explore the place.

-There are many beautiful houses and boats on both sides of the canal and the streets surrounding it are quite small.
-The motor traffic is light and there are many beautiful oak trees that straddle the river, making it perfect for walks.
+Many beautiful houses and boats are on both sides of the canal, and the streets surrounding it are quite small.
+The motor traffic is light, and many beautiful oak trees straddle the river, making it perfect for walks.

 8. Kloveniersburgwal